D. B. Nihalsinghe: Industry work

+Awards

 Nihalsingha was awarded the Sri Lankan national honour of KalaKeerthi for his lifetime contribution to Sri Lankan film and television while the Society of Motion Picture and Television Engineers of America (SMPTE) made him a Fellow and later, Life Fellow in 2004 for "achieving outstanding rank among engineers and administrators in motion pictures and television by proficiency and contributions."
 He was the only Fellow of the SMPTE in Sri Lanka and South Asia.
 SMPTE is the oldest film and television body in the world, formed in 1915 in New York.
 It determines motion picture and television standards.

 British Kinematograph, Sound and Television Society also made him a Fellow of the society in recognition of lifetime services to film and television in Sri Lanka and South Asia for "the development of film and television production techniques" which included pioneering professional color television production in South Asia in 1979.